 These templates can be used multiple times.
-For example, you might send one version of a "Thank you email" for Engineering jobs and another "Thank you email" automation for Marketing jobs.
+For example, you might send one version of a "Thank you message" for Engineering jobs and another "Thank you message" automation for Marketing jobs.

 Designing an automation

 Choose an automation template under your account settings to begin.
-Keep in mind that all automations (except for 3rd party Video Interview & Assessment) involve sending an email template to candidates.
+Keep in mind that all automations (except for 3rd party Video Interview & Assessment) involve sending an email or text message template to candidates.
 Review your communication templates before saving the automation to ensure you've got the right information included.
-If needed, email templates can also be updated after the automation is enabled.
+If needed, communication templates can also be updated after the automation is enabled.

 When you've selected a template, click on the highlighted words to adjust how the automation should work.
-In this example, we're completing an "email template" automation.
+In this example, we're completing a "message template" automation.

 - Select the job or department for which this automation should trigger